NBA G League player dies after collapsing during game - Philly

 Upshaw had scored 11 points to help the Drive earn a playoff spot with the 101-99 victory Saturday.

 He was in his second season with the Drive.
-The 6-foot-6 swingman from Chicago played three seasons at Illinois State University and finished his college career at Hofstra.
+The 6-foot-6 guard/forward from Chicago played three seasons at Illinois State University and finished his college career at Hofstra.